amir734jj/LocalDate/README.md

 # LocalDate

 Date only library, similar to C# native `DateTime` but only `Date` with no time.
 This library uses [Julian Day number](https://en.wikipedia.org/wiki/Julian_day) for date calulcations.
+This library is intented to be simple to use solution to lack of Date only type in  C#.

 ## Exmaples:
 ```csharp